berkeley-stat243/stat243-fall-2022/syllabus.md

     appendix.
-Before diving into the code for a problem, you should say what the goal of the code is and your strategy for solving the problem. **Raw code without explanation is not an appropriate solution.**
+Before diving into the code for a problem, you should say what the goal of the code is and your strategy for solving the problem. **Raw code without explanation is not an appropriate solution.** Please see our [qualitative grading rubric](rubric) for guidance.
+    In general the rubric is meant to reinforce good coding practices and high-quality scientific communication.

 4. Any mathematical derivations may be done by hand and scanned with your phone if you prefer that to writing up LaTeX equations.

 Note: R Markdown is an extension to the Markdown markup language that allows one to embed R code within an HTML document.
-Quarto is a new tool that generalized R Markdown and provides the compatible qmd format. knitr is a tool that allows one to embed chunks of code within LaTeX documents.
-It can also be used with Overleaf and the LyX GUI front-end to LaTeX.
+Quarto is a new tool that generalizes R Markdown and provides the compatible qmd format. knitr is a tool that allows one to embed chunks of code within LaTeX documents, including with Overleaf and the LyX GUI front-end to LaTeX.
 Please see the SCF [dynamics document tutorial](https://berkeley-scf.github.io/tutorial-dynamic-docs); there will be additional information in the first section and on the first problem set.

 ### Submitting assignments

 The file [UNDER CONSTRUCTION][submitting-electronically.txt](./software/submitting-electronically.txt) has information on setting up a Github repository for the class and submitting your assignments by committing your solution to Github.
-We will discuss this in section on Friday September 3.
+We will discuss this in section on Friday September 2.

 ### Problem set grading {#problem-set-grading .unnumbered}